luispedro/metarabbit/draft-aws.rst

 For the `Lisbon Machine Learning School <http://lxmls.it.pt>`__, we ran tutorials using `Amazon Webservices <http://aws.amazon.com>`__.

-Amazon was kind enough to sponsor the event and gave us the option of managing the credits centrally or having each student receive them on their own account.
+Amazon was kind enough to sponsor the event and so we could provide the students the experience of running stuff on Elastic MapReduce.

-For a semester long course, the latter option would have been 100 times preferrable as it simplifies management while giving the students more power.
+Amazon gave us the option of managing the credits centrally or having each student receive them on their own account.
+For a semester long course, the latter option would have been preferrable as it simplifies management while giving the students more power.
 However, for a 2-day tutorial inside a 1-week event, it would have been a mess.
 Most of the students probably don't even have credit cards, which are not so common outside the US [#]_.

+Setting this up was a lot of work and so I am writing a very technical post in the hope of helping someone else in the same situation.

 §

-Setting this up was a lot of work and so I am writing a very technical post in the hope of helping someone else in the same situation.
-Also email me for questions.

 This is the set up we ended up with: